junxit/us-congress-bills-111/bill.md

   - **(1)** *In general* Not later than 3 years after the date on which funds are first made available to develop the management plan after designation as a National Heritage Area, the local coordinating entity shall submit the management plan to the Secretary for approval.
   - **(2)** *Termination of funding* If the management plan is not submitted to the Secretary in accordance with paragraph (1), the local coordinating entity shall not qualify for any additional financial assistance under this Act until such time as the management plan is submitted to and approved by the Secretary.
 - **(c)** *Approval of Management Plan*
-  - **(1)** *Review* Not later than 180 days after receiving the plan, the Secretary shall review and approve or disapprove the management plan for a National Heritage Area on the basis of the criteria established under paragraph (3).
+  - **(1)** *Review* Not later than 180 days after receiving the plan, the Secretary, in consultation with the Secretary of Homeland Security, shall review and approve or disapprove the management plan for a National Heritage Area on the basis of the criteria established under paragraph (3).
   - **(2)** *Consultation* The Secretary shall consult with the Governor of each State in which the National Heritage Area is located before approving a management plan for the National Heritage Area.
   - **(3)** *Criteria for approval* In determining whether to approve a management plan for a National Heritage Area, the Secretary shall consider whether—
     - **(A)** the local coordinating entity represents the diverse interests of the National Heritage Area, including Federal, State, Tribal, and local governments, natural and historic resource protection organizations, educational institutions, businesses, recreational organizations, community residents, and private property owners;